craigerskine/pxl.media/content/games/the-legend-of-heroes-iii-song-of-the-ocean.md

 ---
-title: The Legend of Heroes III: Song of the Ocean
+title: 'The Legend of Heroes III: Song of the Ocean'
 platform: playstation-portable
 genre:
   - rpg